 A requester is assigned a security policy that sets the following limits for requests:

 - Timeframes.
 The boundaries for making and editing requests.
-This sets how close to the current date and how far out requests can be made or edited.
+This sets how close to the current date and how far into the future requests can be made or edited.

-The event planner role is intended to give a user the ability to book any room in the system from the web interface.
-However, in rare instances, you may wish to limit the spaces in which an event planner can create events.
-If so, the following rules apply:
+The event planner role is intended to allow a user to book any room in the system.
+However, in some instances, you may wish to limit the spaces in which an event planner can create events.
+If so, the following rule(s) apply:

 - If the event planner is not a global administrator, they can be restricted to creating events in specific buildings.